-A registered securities or commodities broker or dealer is a broker or dealer who is registered by the Securities and Exchange Commission or the Commodities Futures Trading Commission.
+A registered securities or commodities broker or dealer is a broker or dealer who is registered by the Securities and Exchange Commission or the Commodities Futures Trading Commission and includes over-the-counter (OTC) derivatives dealers as defined under regulations of the SEC (17 CFR 240.3b-12).
 The terms securities and commodities have the same meanings as the meanings in IRC sections 475 (c)(2) and 475(e)(2).

-Brokerage commissions earned from the execution of securities or commodities purchase or sales orders for the accounts of customers, are deemed to arise from a service performed in New York if the customer who is responsible for paying the commissions is located in New York.

-Margin interest earned on brokerage accounts is deemed to arise from a service performed in New York if the customer who is responsible for paying the margin interest is located in New York.

-Account maintenance fees - are fees deemed to arise from a service performed in New York if the customer who is responsible for paying the account maintenance fees is located in New York.

-Income from principal transactions - Gross income from principal transactions (that is, transactions where the registered broker or dealer is acting as principal for its own account, rather than as agent for the customer) are deemed to arise from a service performed in New York if the production credits for these transactions are awarded to a New York branch, office, or employee of the taxpayer.

-Fees from advisory services for the underwriting of securities - Fees earned from advisory service for a customer in connection with the underwriting of securities (when the customer is the entity contemplating the issuance of the securities or is issuing securities) or for the management of an underwriting of securities are deemed to arise from a service performed in New York if the customer responsible for paying the fee is located in New York.

-Receipts from the primary spread for the underwriting of securities - Receipts from the primary spread or selling concession from underwritten securities are deemed to arise from a service performed in New York if production credits are awarded to a branch, office, or employee of the taxpayer in New York as a result of the sale of underwritten securities.
+- Brokerage commissions Brokerage commissions earned from the execution of securities or commodities purchase or sales orders for the accounts of customers are deemed to arise from a service performed in New York State if the customer who is responsible for paying the commissions is located in New York State. - Margin interest Margin interest earned on brokerage accounts is deemed to arise from a service performed in New York State if the customer who is responsible for paying the margin interest is located in New York State. - Account maintenance fees Account maintenance fees are deemed to arise from a service performed in New York State if the customer who is responsible for paying the account maintenance fees is located in New York State. - Income from principal transactions Gross income from principal transactions (that is, transactions where the registered broker or dealer is acting as principal for its own account, rather than as agent for the customer) are deemed to arise from a service performed in New York State if the production credits for these transactions are awarded to a New York State branch, office, or employee of the taxpayer.
+Registered broker dealers may elect to source the gross income from principal transactions based on the location of the customer to the principal transaction.
+If the election is made, gross income from principal transactions is deemed to arise from a service performed in New York State to the extent that the gross proceeds from the transactions are generated from sales of securities or commodities to customers within the state based upon the mailing addresses of those customers in the records of the taxpayer.
+For additional information, see TSB-M-02(5)C, Summary of Corporation Tax Changes Enacted in 2002. - Fees from advisory services for the underwriting of securities Fees earned from advisory service for a customer in connection with the underwriting of securities (when the customer is the entity contemplating the issuance of the securities or is issuing securities) or for the management of an underwriting of securities are deemed to arise from a service performed in New York State if the customer responsible for paying the fee is located in New York State. - Receipts from the primary spread for the underwriting of securities - Receipts from the primary spread or selling concession from underwritten securities are deemed to arise from a service performed in New York State if production credits are awarded to a branch, office, or employee of the taxpayer in New York State as a result of the sale of underwritten securities.